zsebben/Sales-Data-ETL-Pipeline-PostgreSQL/README.md

 <img width="769" height="452" alt="image" src="https://github.com/user-attachments/assets/395c874e-5432-437d-8dd7-ea75bdc066ca" />

+### Extract product and customer IDs
+Using the same regex approach as with the date, I extract the product ID and customer ID from the text field, then prepare three new columns to hold the final, merged values.

 ```sql
 --DDL add product_ID_from_text
 alter table data_revenue
 add column product_ID_from_text text;

 --extract product_ID
 update data_revenue dr